There are two types of laminate countertops: Self Edge and Post Form. Here is the difference between the two, along with some pro’s and con’s of both.

 Potential moisture issue between splash and countertop (if not installed correctly)

 Fancier edge treatments are becoming more and more available.
 Beveled edges, ogee edges, and curved edges can be an alternative for a self edge top.

 If you are concerned about moisture intrusion getting into the splash or even the substrate, a plywood core is always a potential option.
 Plywood splashes will, most times, prevent significant swelling of the substrate.

-Feel free to contact me if you have questions about the different edge options or with questions about the differences between the different types of laminate tops.
+Feel free to contact us if you have questions about the different edge options or about the differences between the different types of laminate tops.